vandijkstef/wafs/README.md

 * Assignments
 * Process

+Please note; The app will not function unless run through a server, with additional apache config (see "Single page app with pretty urls" in the notes).
+The live version is available here: http://wafs.minor.vandijkstef.nl/

 ## Code Style
 Should you use ESLint, the config file is included.
 Used code style is as following: